-A third Herald comes in, and flips every third tile, starting with the third; and then a fourth comes in, and flips every fourth: and so on, and so on.
+A third Herald comes in, and flips every third tile, starting with the third.

+A fourth comes in, and flips every fourth: and so on.

 Obviously, the last Herald - the hundredth - will come in and flip only the hundredth tile.